Ryan McHugh: After Declan Bonner: 2022–

 After not playing until that point of the 2023 season due to injury, McHugh confirmed his departure from the panel in early April (ahead of the championship), due to a combination of injury and an employment offer that involved travelling abroad.

+Kerry's Micheál Burns was shown a red card in Killarney in the 2026 championship after his "dirty punch" left McHugh with a split eye and blood pouring from his face as the teams prepared to leave the field at half-time.
+McHugh emerged with his head heavily bandaged and had to be substituted such was the severity of his injuries.

 Player profile

 McHugh's footballing intelligence is equivalent to that of Peter Canavan and his instincts are similar to Maurice Fitzgerald.
 He is possessed of a low centre of gravity and a slight physical frame.
 With an excellent positional sense, he dips his shoulders to set off on a run.
 Over 30 metres he can accelerate his pace.
 His mannerisms and temperament are more similar to his father than the other McHughs.
 Though he plays in the half-back line, he is often a goalscorer.

 McHugh has been likened to a child of school-going age — "You'd think he had just stepped off a school bus", Benny Tierney, the GAA pundit, once said.
 His county manager Jim McGuinness has suggested: "Even when the big hits are going in, Ryan has the ability to summon that little shimmy that helps to take him past defenders and allows him to set up colleagues."
 Ciarán Kilkenny is another admirer.